Peking Legation Quarter: The People's Republic

-After World War II, some of the internees at Weihsien returned to Beijing and attempted to re-establish pre-war institutions such as the Peking Union Medical College.
-Peking was occupied by American soldiers in late 1945 and 1946, but there was a steady outflow of foreign residents from Beijing afterwards as the civil war between nationalists and the Chinese communists moved ever closer.
-On January 23, 1949, the nationalist forces in Beijing surrendered to the communists.
+After World War II, some of the internees at Weixian returned to Beijing and attempted to re-establish pre-war institutions such as the Peking Union Medical College.
+Beijing was occupied by American soldiers in late 1945 and 1946, but there was a steady outflow of foreign residents from Beijing afterwards as the civil war between Nationalists and the Chinese Communists moved ever closer.
+On January 23, 1949, the Nationalist forces in Beijing surrendered to the Communists.

 At the time of the victory of the People's Republic of China (1949), a number of foreign legations were still situated in the legation area.
 The missions of East Germany, Hungary, Burma and the United Kingdom were all located in the Legation Quarter in the 1950s, but after 1959 foreign missions were relocated to Sanlitun outside the old city walls.

 However, the area suffered much vandalism during the Cultural Revolution.
 More damage was inflicted since the 1980s due to Beijing's redevelopment.
 Several buildings, such as the former HSBC building, were demolished for road expansion.
 Some buildings are occupied by government institutions.
 A number of modern high-rise buildings have also been built, dramatically changing the area's appearance.
 Nevertheless, as Beijing's most significant collection of Western-style buildings, the area is a tourist destination, is protected by municipal artifact preservation orders, and now features several fine dining restaurants, including one located in the former American legation, and retail shops.
-Prominent buildings from this time still standing is the old main Beijing Railway Station building from 1903, today housing the Beijing Planning Exhibition Hall, and the St. Michael's Church from 1904.
+Prominent buildings from this time are still standing, including the old main Beijing Railway Station building from 1903, which houses the Beijing Planning Exhibition Hall, and St. Michael's Church from 1904.